 Wrinkles and fine lines are a scourge of aging, but there are many ways to treat them.

 Aseir Custom’s products are made from natural ingredients that are scientifically proven to reduce the signs of premature aging brought about by natural age and lifestyle choices.

-For example, copper peptide GHK-CU is especially effective in reducing the signs of aging, such as fine lines and wrinkles, skin discoloration, and uneven skin tone.
+One of such ingredients is copper peptide GHK-Cu, which is especially effective in reducing the signs of aging, such as fine lines and wrinkles, skin discoloration, and uneven skin tone.

-GHK-Cu is derived from the amino acids lysine and glycine, which are beneficial to humans.
+GHK-Cu is derived from the amino acids lysine and glycine, both of which are beneficial to humans.

 These products -- used on their own or combined together -- focus on providing antioxidants and other anti-aging ingredients to your skin.